 The publication discusses how orifices are used to control air into a gap to carry a particular load.
 Many air bearing technologies still apply this fundamental principle.

 Kingsbury Highlights the Difficulties Faced with Air Bearing Technology

-George Westinghouse files a patent for air thrust bearings to be used in a vertical steam turbine that improves upon performance over roller bearings.
+George Westinghouse files a patent to employ air thrust bearings in a vertical steam turbine.

 The Coordinate Measuring Machine is Revolutionized with Air Bearings

 The CheckMate Coordinate Measuring Machine (CMM) first utilizes air bearing technology with a finely-polished granite guide surface.

 Russ Shelton, the originator of CMM, discovers the advantages of building coordinate measuring machines with porous carbon air bearings that offer straighter, Frictionless Motion®️.
 The silent and smooth operation is very apparent in the measurement and scanning resolution on fly-type machines.